 What is minimum wage?

-Minimum wage is the lowest wage an employer can legally pay to employees doing a specified job.
-Currently, in the NWT the minimum wage is $13.46 per hour.
+The minimum wage is the lowest wage an employer can legally pay to an employee doing a specified job.

 How is the minimum wage determined in the NWT?

 Beginning September 1, 2023, the minimum wage will be adjusted annually using a formula based on the percentage change in the Consumer Price Index (CPI) for Yellowknife and the percentage change in the average hourly wage (AHW) in the NWT for the preceding calendar year.